 2. Watch Your Language

-Believe it or not, even the smallest adjustments in word choice can have a significant impact on employee morale.
-Your words represent your perception of the company, and can, therefore, affect the perception of your employees, too.
+Believe it or not, even the smallest adjustments in word choice can significantly impact employee morale.
+Your words represent your perception of the company and, therefore, affect your employees’ perception, too.
 For example, consider the difference between telling someone they work “with” you instead of “for” you.
 Likewise, using the term “team instead of “staff” makes your company seem more unified and inclusive.

 Word choice is also critical when creating job descriptions and job titles.
 First, using more specific language increases the chance of finding someone who fulfills that unique skill set.
 Second, using words like “specialist” or “expert” denotes high value and shows that you’re proud to have the individual on board.